Chapter 16: The end of the first republic

 16.3 The Northern League and Berlusconi join the big game

 The Northern League came to life first in the mid-1980s fueled by vague and racist resentment between the south and the north.
 A century after the unification of Italy by Garibaldi, some northerners reopened the issue of the Italian unification on totally new grounds.
-Some 130 years of unity, decades of extensive support for the development of the south had not breached the wealth gap between the two sides of Italy, and much of the Northern tax-payers’ money was squandered in corruption in the South.
+Some 130 years of unity, decades of extensive support for the development of the south had not closed the wealth gap between the two sides of Italy, and much of the Northern tax-payers’ money was squandered in corruption in the South.
 Then the Northern League came to say openly what many in the north had thought secretly for some time: we want to break off with the south.
 This was seen as a main path to recovery and decrease fiscal pressure on the vibrant northern industry.
 The growing tax pressure was the fuse.
 To finance the burgeoning state deficit, the government had been raising taxes and people in the north felt it was not right to pay so much money for people in the south who would squander it—or worse pocket it away.

 The issue of Italian unity had lost all its romantic and ideological thrust and was viewed on the practical basis of efficiency of expense.
 The problems were roughly the same as those in Yugoslavia: northern regions were contributing more to national wealth, which had been wasted in the south and in Rome, that North League called ladrona, the big thief.
 The north thought it would be better off without the south.
 The Northern League, was in fact established in the 1980s and for a decade it survived on the fringes of the political scene.
 The exposure of the corruption, the money wasted, plus the new fiscal pressure to meet the new European requirements on deficit, brought it to the surface.

 In new local elections on June 6, 1993, DC lost half of its votes once again; the socialist party virtually disappeared.
-Instead the Northern League became the single strongest political force in northern Italy, although it was still a long way from obtaining the absolute majority in the country.
+Instead the Northern League became the single strongest political force in northern Italy, although it was still a long way from obtaining an absolute majority in the country.
 The left-wing opposition was approaching majority, but still lacked unity and leadership.
 As Italy was falling apart and engulfed in the wave of scandals, many northerners, supporting or not the North League, thought of pulling out.
 Was Italian unity simply a mistake?
 Was Italy bound to go back to division and disintegration?
 At the time, no somber political commentator really took these options seriously.
 Italy was too integrated, with too many southerners living in the north, to tear it apart.
 But these issues were hotly debated.